SimpleLuke/Video-Player/README.md

 Users should be able to:

-- Users can play the video and adjust the speed, volume, progress and fullscreen in the control panel.
+- Users can play the video and adjust the control panel's speed, volume, progress and fullscreen.

 ### Screenshot